aestimosolver/aestimo/README.md

 Overview
 --------

 Aestimo 1-D Self-consistent Schrödinger-Poisson Solver (simply aestimo) is a simple 1-dimensional (1-D) simulator for semiconductor heterostructures.
-Aestimo is started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.
+Aestimo was started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.

 Hope that it also works for you.
 Please do not hesitate to contact us in case of any bugs found.